zwsaile/zwsaile/README.md

 ## Hi, I'm Zach!

-#### I am a Front End Software Developer that specializes in Vue and React.
+#### I am a Software Engineer that specializes in Vue and React on the frontend and C# and Node on the backend.
 I have a strong passion for designing beautiful and inuitive user interfaces and nothing compares to the flutter of the heart when I solve a complex code problem.
 I find that most of my inspiration comes from seeing how common, everyday issues can be solved with just a little bit of innovation and imagination.
 If you would like to collaborate or think I would be a great fit for a position with your company, please get in touch!

 <hr></hr>